 Before you visit one of our centres, we suggest you spend some time with the other members of your household deciding what sort of pet would be right for you.

-There are varying reasons but usually it will be because we don’t have enough background information on the animal.
-Some of the animals we rehome were previously strays and therefore our knowledge of their behaviour before they arrived in our care is very limited.
+There are various reasons why some animals may not be suitable to live with younger children, which will include a behaviour seen in their last home or whilst going through the assessment process at our centre.
 The safety of you, your family and the animal are our top priority so we do everything we can to find a perfect match for every family looking to rehome a pet.
-This can sometimes mean the process takes longer than people initially hope, but eventually we hope to send every family home with the perfect companion to suit their lifestyle and home environment.
+This can sometimes mean the process may take longer than people initially hope, but eventually we hope to send every family home with the perfect companion to suit their lifestyle and home environment.

 Following your meeting with your potential new pet, you can ask the team to reserve the animal so that they are temporarily unavailable for rehoming by anyone else whilst you go through the next steps in the process to make extra sure that this is the perfect pet for you.

-After you’ve reserved the animal you’d like to rehome, you will be asked to return to the centre 3 or 4 more times to visit them and spend some time getting to know them.
-You’ll also be asked to bring the other members of your family or household along to meet the animal to ensure everyone gets along.
+After you’ve reserved the animal you would like to rehome, you may be asked to return to the centre to visit them and spend some time getting to know them.
+You may also be asked to bring other members of your family or household along to meet the animal to ensure everyone gets along.
 If you are rehoming a dog then you will also be asked to bring along any other dogs in the household to see how they get on in an introduction at the centre.
-Finally, someone from the centre will arrange a home visit to check the home environment meets the needs of your potential new pet.
-Here, the home checker will be able to help with advice on any changes you may like to make to ensure your home is ready for the arrival of your new pet.

-There isn’t a simple answer to this question as it is dependent on whether or not your new pet is awaiting any further veterinary work.
-For example, they might be awaiting their second round of vaccinations; in which case a rehoming date will be set after that.
-In other cases, the animal will be ready to head off to their new home within a couple of days.
-However, the Animal Care team will keep regular contact with you, updating you on the next steps in the process and they will arrange a suitable collection date with you.
+There isn’t a simple answer to this question as it is dependent on whether or not your new pet is awaiting any further veterinary work, but we do everything we can to ensure the pet is in its new home as soon as possible.
+If there are any delays, the Animal Care team will keep in regular contact with you, updating you on the next steps in the process and they will arrange a suitable collection date with you.

 Absolutely!
 We never stop caring.
 We are always eager to hear how our previous residents are getting on in their new homes, and we expect that many new owners may think of questions further down the line, which they didn’t think to ask within the rehoming process.
 So please call us, it’s what we’re here for!
 Whatever question or problem you may have, you can almost guarantee that we’ve heard it before so you’re not alone and we want to help.
 We can even assist you with further training if you have rehomed a dog who you think would benefit from some more reward-based training outside of the centre.
 Please ask us, and we will do all we can to help you.

-Sometimes a rehoming simply doesn’t work out.
-We understand that circumstances can change and unforeseen factors can play a part in forcing someone to decide that a rehoming isn’t going to work out.
-We will always accept an animal back into our care and in fact, we ask that you come to us first if you make the tough decision to give them up.
-They will be welcomed back into our care with lots of familiar faces that will help to settle them in the transition.
+Sometimes, for many different reasons, rehoming a new pet simply doesn’t work out.
+We will always accept an animal back into our care and we ask that you come to us first if you make the tough decision to return an animal.
+They will be welcomed back into our care with lots of familiar faces that will help to settle them back in.